 Meanwhile, the moderators did get testy at times.
 Megyn Kelly kept asking the same questions over and over even if the candidates answered specifically.
 Chris Wallace got into an exchange with Trump similar to the one he got into with Ron Paul in 2008, except this time he brought charts.
 Brett Baier failed to assign someone a question at times allowing candidates to just jump in for no reason.

-I will say, it was good to see Cruz, Rubio, and even Kasich try to defend their Conservative ideals.
+I will say, it was good to see Cruz and Rubio defending their Conservative ideals.
 They all did a great job, though Kasich, it is time for him to end his campaign.
 Even if he wins Ohio, it only serves to send the GOP into a brokered convention.

 Looking at it from a distance, I would say that Cruz won the debate with, believe or not, Kasich coming in second, and Rubio in third.
 This was not Trump’s night.
-He was really taken down by just plain facts.
+He performed poorly in the debate and did not seem to do well.

 That is my opinion and I welcome yours.
 Comment below and be sure to subscribe!